-Mike and I watched the swirling snows of Nemo last Friday afternoon curled up on the couch in front of a roaring fire.
+Mike and I curled up on the couch in front of a roaring fire on damp spring day.
 Carole King radio played on Pandora over the stereo.
 We each had a glass of tequila splashed with Cointreau, in which floated a few wedges of three-week-old lime.
 Ahhh, the benefits of an empty nest!
-It was a fine afternoon for a storm.
+It was a fine afternoon.

 We relaxed as we soaked up the warmth of the fire and the liquor.
 And then…I couldn’t breathe.
 I began to blow my nose.
 My throat was on fire, and I began to sneeze.
 I wanted to amputate my head.